summerz8/backend-test-drinks/README.md

 ## Run instructions
-To run this , open a terminal or equivalant, and make sure you are in the same folder as drinks.py.
+To run this, open a terminal and make sure you are in the same folder as drinks.py.
 And run with below command:

 `export FLASK_APP=drinks`